 The Company believes that each of its facilities is in substantial compliance with the applicable requirements of RCRA, state laws and regulations.
-Eleven of the Company's twelve waste management facilities have been issued final licenses.
+Eleven of the Company's 12 waste management facilities have been issued final licenses.
 The Richmond facility operates under interim status.
 Once issued, such licenses have maximum fixed terms of a given number of years, which differ from state to state, ranging from three years to ten years.
 The issuing state agency may review or modify a license at any time during its term.
 The Company anticipates that once a license is issued with respect to a facility, the license will be renewed at the end of its term if the facility's operations are in compliance with applicable requirements.
 However, there can be no assurance that regulations governing future licensing will remain static, or that the Company will be able to comply with such requirements.

-The Company's wastewater treatment facilities are also subject to state and local regulation, most significantly, sewer discharge regulations adopted by the municipalities, which receive treated wastewater from the treatment processes.
+The Company's wastewater treatment facilities are also subject to state and local regulation, most significantly, sewer discharge regulations adopted by the governmental entities which receive treated wastewater from the treatment processes.
 The Company's continued ability to operate its liquid waste treatment process at each such facility is dependent upon its ability to continue these sewer discharges.

 The Company's facilities are regulated pursuant to state statutes, including those addressing clean water and clean air.
 Local sewer discharge and flammable storage requirements are applicable to certain of the Company's facilities.
 The Company's facilities are subject to local siting, zoning and land use restrictions.
 Although the Company's facilities occasionally have been cited for regulatory violations, the Company believes it is in substantial compliance with all federal, state and local laws regulating its business.
+Superfund legislation permits strict joint and several liability to be imposed without regard to fault, and as a result one PRP might be required to bear significantly more than its proportional share of the cleanup costs if other PRP's do not pay their share of such costs.